h2r/ein/README.md

 ## *New* All Range Mode

-To activate All Range Mode, pass
+To activate All Range Mode :feelsgood:, pass
 ```
 _all_range_mode:="0" or "1"
 ```